 Daniels is curious about how digital media technologies are transforming the work we do as scholars, and her new book, Being a Scholar in the Digital Era explores this terrain (co-authored with Polly Thistlethwaite).
 For a short take on her approach to knowledge creation in the digital era, see "From Tweet to Blog to Peer-Reviewed Article" (LSE, 2013).

 She extends this work in Going Public (co-authored with Arlene Stein), a how-to book about writing and social media for scholars (University of Chicago Press, 2017).

 Since 2007, Daniels has maintained a scholarly blog, Racism Review, with Joe Feagin.
 Racism Review regularly gets 200,000 unique visitors each month, and has received well over than 3.2 million visitors since it began.
 The work on the blog led Daniels and Feagin to predict "The (Coming) Social Media Revolution in the Academy" (2011).
 Most recently at the blog, Daniels has been writing a series about the Trouble with White Feminism.
 Eventually, she plans to turn the series (currently 35k words) into a book manuscript.

 Daniels has published dozens of scholarly articles on race, gender, sexuality and digital media in journals such as American Behavioral Scientist, New Media & Society, Women’s Studies Quarterly, Gender & Society, Theory in Action, American Journal of Public Health, and Health Promotion and Practice.

-Memoir: Around the edges of her day job as a professor, Daniels writes memoir.
+Memoir: Around the edges of her day job as a professor, Daniels writes memoir and personal essays.